NeCTAR-RC/nectar-training/package07/sections/guiViaSSH.markdown

 Open your PuTTY session and load your settings that you previously saved (to do this, select **Session** in the navigation pane on the left, select your saved session from the list, and click **Load**).

-Then, go to "Connection > SSH > X11" in the navigation pane. you need to check **Enable X11 forwarding** and specify the X display location.
+Then, go to "Connection > SSH > X11" in the navigation pane.
+You need to check **Enable X11 forwarding** and specify the X display location.
 If you did not change anything in the default configuration of Xming, then set the display location to "localhost:0".

 Otherwise, if you change the Xming configuration using the tool **Programs > Xming > XLaunch**, make sure to set the parameters for the display accordingly.